ukrainger/vpnrunner/README.md

 [EN]

+Attention!
+This program has purely educational purpose and is provided "as is" without any warranty.
+Use it under your own responsibility.

 This bash script is intended to automatically connect to your VPN (command line) and then run a certain executable.
 Every x minutes (configurable), the executable stops and the VPN reconnects to a random country (from a predefined list).
 Strongly inspired by db1000_hotspotshield.
 Can be executed as easy as:

 ./vpnrunner.sh --vpn <your VPN>